hpc/charliecloud/doc/faq.rst

   contains a dot, assume it's a hostname; otherwise, assume it's a path component.

-* The only character than cannot go in a POSIX filename is slash.
+* The only character that cannot go in a POSIX filename is slash.
 Thus, Charliecloud uses image references in filenames, replacing slash with percent (:code:`%`).
 Because this character cannot appear in image references, the transformation is reversible.

+  Git branch names do not allow a colon.
+Thus, to maintain the image reference as both the image filename and git branch in storage, we replace the colon with plus (:code:`+`).

   An alternate approach would be to replicate the reference path in the filesystem, i.e., path components in the reference would correspond directly